herleapoorva/apoorvaherle-portfolio/final-project-part-two.md

 # Wireframes / storyboards

-The wireframes and storyboards I’ve created outline the key visual and interactive elements for my project on Gender-Based Violence (GBV).
-They start with a landing page that includes a powerful statistic or quote to immediately draw attention to the issue.
-From there, I’ve included a timeline to show the challenges victims face, followed by visuals like an interactive heatmap to highlight GBV-related tweets by region, bar charts comparing different categories of violence, and line graphs showing trends over time.
-The final section uses infographics to show actionable recommendations and a slider to visualize the potential impact of interventions.
-My goal is to make these visuals clear, accessible, and impactful, helping readers engage with the story and take action.
+I’ve designed wireframes and storyboards to bring my project on Gender-Based Violence (GBV) to life.
+It starts with a landing page that grabs attention with a striking statistic or quote about GBV.
+From there, it leads into a timeline highlighting the challenges victims face.
+I’ve also included interactive visuals like a heatmap showing GBV-related tweets by region, bar charts comparing different types of violence, and line graphs showing trends over time.
+To wrap it up, the final section features infographics with actionable recommendations and a slider to show the potential impact of interventions.
+My aim is to make these visuals engaging, easy to understand, and impactful, so they inspire readers to connect with the issue and take meaningful action.

 # User research

 ## Target audience

-My target audience includes fellow students and researchers who are curious about the intersection of social issues and machine learning.
+My target audience includes fellow students who are curious about the intersection of social issues and machine learning.
 I aim to engage those who are passionate about understanding and addressing GBV, as well as those interested in how technology can provide new perspectives and solutions.
 Beyond sharing insights, I want my peers to know that it is okay to speak up about difficult topics like Gender-Based Violence.
 Through this project, I aim to increase awareness, foster empathy, and encourage open conversations around this critical issue.
 By tailoring the story with clear visuals and relatable insights, I hope to inspire my peers to think critically about how we can leverage technology to drive social change and support those in need.

 ## Interview script